Homemade Chocolate Fudge

 What kind of chocolate should I use?

 We recommend either using bittersweet or dark chocolate.
-If you use another type of chocolate, the cooking temperatures will vary and we can’t guarantee any outcome.
+If you use another type of chocolate, the cooking temperatures will vary and we can’t guarantee the outcome.

 Why is my fudge not set?

-If your fudge didn’t set, there could be a few things that went wrong.
+If your fudge didn’t set, there could be a couple of things that went wrong.
 It might be that the chocolate wasn’t cooked to the proper temperature or it wasn’t worked/beaten properly.

 Why is my fudge hard?